valasek/timesheet/server/documentation/documentation.md

 ########################
 # Application settings #
+SSL: false          # true/false, if server has SSL certificate set to true to use HTTPS, false = HTTP
 GIN_MODE: "release" # "debug" or "release" - switch server app mode
 url: ""             # URL on which application is running
 PORT: "3000"        # port on which application is running